Lateral Lumbar Interbody Fusion in Lake County, IN

 Risks of an LLIF Procedure

-Recovery from an LLIF Procedure
+Recovery From an LLIF Procedure

-After undergoing an LLIF procedure, patients typically remain in the hospital overnight.
-A physical therapy regimen is started soon after to assist the patient in regaining strength and mobility.
-Certain activities may be restricted, including lifting, twisting the midsection and bending at the waist.
-Many patients can return to work 2 to 3 weeks after the procedure if their employment does not require strenuous exertion.
-After 3 months, patients may be cleared to resume more rigorous activities, but this depends upon how extensive the surgery has been and upon the speed with which individual heals.
+Many patients can return to work two to three weeks after the procedure if their employment does not require strenuous exertion.
+After three months, you may be cleared to resume more rigorous activities, but this depends on how extensive your surgery was and how fast you are healing.

 Get in Touch